ading2210/edpuzzle-answers/README.md

 This project is licenced under the [GNU GPL v3](https://github.com/ading2210/edpuzzle-answers/blob/main/LICENSE).
 Thus, you are not allowed to:
  - Reupload any part of the source code without crediting this repository.
  - Fork this repository, then change or remove the license.
+ - Fork this project without linking to your modified source code.

 Forking or redistributing code from this repository is fine, as long as you abide by the terms of the GPL.
 However, if you don't, then I have every right to submit a DMCA takedown.
+Also, please don't try to take credit for work that is not yours by changing or removing the credits.
+Editing a couple of lines to remove my name and reuploading it doesn't make you look cool.

 ## Creating the bookmarklet:
 A video tutorial can be found [here](https://www.youtube.com/watch?v=zxZzB2KXCkw).